Dr HANX Dispatch: How To Handle Honeymoon Cystitis

 Honeymoon cystitis: is that a real thing?

 “Honeymoon cystitis” is a term often used when you get cystitis after sex.
-It’s a pretty common occurence when you haven't had sex for a long time and get back to it, especially in people with vaginas who are in their 20s or their 50s.
-Honeymoon cystitis is also common for people on their honeymoon, or holidays - basically, anyone who is having lots of sex (not that we're jealous or anything).
-Despite the nickname, honeymoon cystitis can also be related to cystitis that crops up after sexual activity at any time.
+It’s a pretty common occurence if you haven't had sex for a long time and get back to it, especially in people with vaginas who are in their 20s or their 50s.
+The nickname honeymoon cystitis comes from the trope that it tends to kick in for people on their honeymoon.
+It doesn't have to be nuptial related, either.
+Honeymoon cystitis can also be related to cystitis that crops up after sexual activity at any time.
+Basically, if you're having lots and lots of sex (not that we're jealous or anything)...

 How does sex cause cystitis in women?